 Peppermint Patty makes Snoopy her constant watchdog.
 In the beginning, Peppermint Patty does not know that Snoopy is a beagle; that’s why she refers to Snoopy as a “funny-looking kid with a Big Nose” Later on, she finds out that Snoopy is a beagle.

 6. Sally Brown

 Sally Brown did not care much for Snoopy and called Snoopy a stupid beagle.
 She hated it when she was asked to feed Snoopy by her brother.
 There are instances that they get together well; however, the relationship changes when Snoopy abandons Sally to be bullied because he went to be with his old girlfriend.

 This peanut character allows Snoopy to play and sit on his toy piano.

 Both Rerun Van Pelt and Snoopy play cards sometimes, but the funny thing is that they don’t know the game’s rules.

-Woodstock is a yellow bird with its bird language that snoopy and other beagle scouts can understand.
+Woodstock is a yellow bird with bird language that Snoopy and other beagle scouts can understand.
 He is Snoopy’s best friend and sidekick.

 Fifi is a white poodle and the main love interest of Snoopy.
 Snoopy even set out on a mission to rescue Fifi from the Red Baron.